ApexInvent/Apex-Flow-V1.5/README.md

 # Apex Flow V1.5 Toolhead

 Welcome to the **Apex Flow V1.5 Toolhead** repository!
 This is an ongoing project, and we are in the process of uploading files section by section.
-Please note that this release is **not yet fully complete**, and additional components and updates will be added over time.
-At this stage, we are uploading the **main shroud assembly** files.
+**Please note that this release is not yet fully complete**, and additional components and updates will be needed and added over time.

+#Current progress of released files:
+**main shroud assembly**

 ## Bill of Materials (BOM) for Main Shroud Assembly